JerBouma/FinanceToolkit/README.md

 > **Earnings per Share (EPS)**

 The earnings per share (EPS) is a widely used financial metric that helps investors understand the profitability of a company on a per -share basis.
 It provides insight into the portion of a company’s earnings that is allocated to each outstanding share of its common stock.
 EPS is an important measure for investors and analysts when assessing a company’s financial performance and comparing it to other companies.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_earnings_per_share).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_earnings_per_share).

 > **Revenue per Share (RPS)**

 The revenue per share is an important metric that provides insight into a company’s ability to generate revenue on a per -share basis.
 It can help investors understand the company’s revenue -generation efficiency and its overall financial health.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_revenue_per_share).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_revenue_per_share).

 > **Price Earnings Ratio (PE)**

 The price earnings ratio is a widely used valuation metric that helps investors assess the relative value of a company’s stock.
 A higher P/E ratio may indicate that the market has high expectations for the company’s future growth, while a lower P/E ratio may suggest that the company is undervalued.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_price_earnings_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_price_earnings_ratio).

 > **Price to Earnings Growth Ratio (PEG)**

 The price--to-earnings growth (PEG) ratio provides a more comprehensive valuation measure compared to the P/E ratio alone.
 It takes into account a company’s earnings growth rate, allowing investors to assess whether a stock is overvalued or undervalued relative to its growth prospects.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_price_to_earnings_growth_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_price_to_earnings_growth_ratio).

 > **Book Value per Share**

 The book value per share is a fundamental valuation metric that reflects the net worth of a company attributed to each outstanding share of common stock.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_book_value_per_share).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_book_value_per_share).

 > **Price to Book Ratio (PB)**

 The price to book ratio is a key valuation metric that helps investors assess whether a company’s stock is overvalued or undervalued relative to its underlying net asset value.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_price_to_book_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_price_to_book_ratio).

 > **Interest Debt per Share**

 The interest debt per share ratio provides insight into how much interest a company pays on its debt relative to its shareholder base.
 It can help investors assess the financial burden of interest expenses on the company’s profitability.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_interest_debt_per_share).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_interest_debt_per_share).

 > **CAPEX per Share**

 The capex per share ratio provides insight into how much capital a company invests in its operations and growth initiatives relative to its shareholder base.
 It can help investors assess the level of reinvestment into the business.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_capex_per_share).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_capex_per_share).

 > **Dividend Yield**

 The dividend yield ratio is used by investors to assess the income potential of an investment in a company’s stock based on the dividends it pays out.
 A higher dividend yield can be attractive to income-seeking investors.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_dividend_yield).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_dividend_yield).

 > **Weighted Dividend Yield**

 This dividend yield ratio takes into account the (diluted) weighted average shares and actual dividends paid as found in the cash flow statement.
 It provides a more accurate reflection of the dividends paid out per share, considering any changes in the number of shares.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_weighted_dividend_yield).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_weighted_dividend_yield).

 > **Price to Cash Flow Ratio (P/CF)**

 The price to cash flow ratio is a key valuation metric that helps investors assess the relative value of a company’s stock.
 It is similar to the price to earnings ratio, but uses cash flow instead of earnings in the denominator.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_price_to_cash_flow_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_price_to_cash_flow_ratio).

 > **Price to Free Cash Flow Ratio (P/FCF)**

 This price to free cash flow ratio provides insight into how the market values a company’s ability to generate free cash flow.
 It is a valuation ratio that compares a company’s market price to its free cash flow per share.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_price_to_free_cash_flow_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_price_to_free_cash_flow_ratio).

 > **Market Capitalization**

 Market capitalization, often referred to as “market cap,” is the total value of a company’s outstanding shares of stock in the stock market.
 It is calculated by multiplying the current market price per share by the total number of outstanding shares.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_market_cap).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_market_cap).

 > **Enterprise Value**

 The Enterprise Value (EV) is a measure of a company’s total value, often used as a more comprehensive alternative to market capitalization.
 It is calculated as the sum of a company’s market capitalization, outstanding debt, minority interest, and preferred equity, minus the cash and cash equivalents.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_enterprise_value).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_enterprise_value).

 > **EV to Sales Ratio**

 This EV to Sales ratio compares the enterprise value (EV) to the total revenue generated by the company.
 It can provide insights into how efficiently a company is using its revenue to generate value for its investors.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_ev_to_sales_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_ev_to_sales_ratio).

 > **EV to EBITDA Ratio**

 This EV to EBITDA ratio is a valuation ratio that measures a company’s total value (including debt and equity) relative to its EBITDA.
 It helps investors understand how many times the enterprise value exceeds the company’s EBITDA, providing insights into the company’s debt load and operating performance.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_ev_to_ebitda_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_ev_to_ebitda_ratio).

 > **EV to Operating Cashflow Ratio**

 The EV to Operating Cashflow Ratio is a valuation ratio that measures a company’s total value (including debt and equity) relative to its operating cash flow.
 This ratio provides insights into how many times the enterprise value exceeds the company’s operating cash flow, indicating the company’s ability to generate cash from its operations.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_ev_to_operating_cashflow_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_ev_to_operating_cashflow_ratio).

 > **EV to EBIT**

 Calculate the enterprise value over earnings before interest and taxes (EBIT) ratio, which is a valuation metric that compares a company’s total value (including debt and equity) relative to its earnings before interest and taxes.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_ev_to_ebit).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_ev_to_ebit).

 > **Earnings Yield**

 The earnings yield ratio is a valuation metric that provides insights into how much a company’s earnings contribute to its stock price.
 It compares the earnings per share to the market price per share, helping investors understand the earnings potential of the company relative to its current market value.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_earnings_yield).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_earnings_yield).

 > **Dividend Payout Ratio**

 The payout ratio is a financial metric that helps investors assess the portion of a company’s earnings that is being distributed to shareholders in the form of dividends.
 It’s a valuable indicator for dividend investors as it indicates the sustainability of dividend payments and the company’s approach to distributing profits.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_dividend_payout_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_dividend_payout_ratio).

 > **Reinvestment Rate**

 The reinvestment rate is a financial metric that helps investors assess the portion of a company’s earnings that is being retained by the company for future growth.
 It’s a valuable indicator for dividend investors as it indicates the sustainability of dividend payments and the company’s approach to distributing profits.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_reinvestment_rate).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_reinvestment_rate).

 > **Tangible Asset Value**

 The tangible asset value is a financial metric that represents the total value of a company’s assets that can be used to generate revenue.
 Tangible assets are those physical assets that have a finite monetary value and can be sold, used, or consumed.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_tangible_asset_value).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_tangible_asset_value).

 > **Net Current Asset Value**

 The net current asset value is a financial metric that represents the total value of a company’s current assets minus its current liabilities.
 It indicates the extent to which a company’s short -term assets exceed its short-term liabilities.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_net_current_asset_value).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_net_current_asset_value).

 </details>